ublue-os/website/docs/installation.md

 - Dual boot configurations are not supported
 - Manual partitioning is not suppported.

 !!!
-Info "These ISOs are experimental"
+Info "This ISO is experimental"

     This method of consuming Fedora is new, and will not be integrated into Fedora until at least F39.
 Though this method is typically more reliable than traditional distributions, take care to [read the user guide](https://docs.fedoraproject.org/en-US/fedora-silverblue/) and manage your expectations accordingly.
 As with all operating systems, make a point to back up the data you care about!